Kabale town

 A tour in Kabale town

-Kabale town is the biggest administrative town of Kabale district located in southwestern Uganda.
+Kabale town is the biggest administrative unit of Kabale district, located in southwestern Uganda.
 It is located close to the border point of Katuna between Uganda and Rwanda.
 It is a commercial center for most of the people close to the border and even across the border.
 The town of Kabale is sometimes called Kastone which means “a stone” in the local Rukiiga language.
 The scenes of endless rolling hills that pierce the horizon stretch the skyline to unveil the natural beauty of the town.
 The valleys birth some of the lakes and rivers that drain this area.
 The artistic terraces on the steep slopes of these rolling hills offer amazing views.
 This small town of Kabale is located on the road to the border with Rwanda.
 Kabale town has incredible hidden gems to explore as we shall be unveiling in this article below.

 What are some of the places to visit in Kabale town?